sultanbekuly/coding_problems/README.md

 M / 0019.
 Remove Nth Node From End of List </br>
 M / 1254.
 Number of Closed Islands </br>
 CtCI / 03 / 1 </br>
+1372.
+Longest ZigZag Path in a Binary Tree </br>